 The aircraft is not approved for spins, and has not been tested or certified for spin recovery characteristics.
-The only approved and demonstrated method of spin recovery is activation of the Cirrus Airframe Parachute System (See CAPS Deployment, this section).
+The only approved and demonstrated method of spin recovery is activation of the Cirrus Airframe Parachute System (see CAPS Deployment Checklist, this section).
 Because of this, if the aircraft "departs controlled flight," the CAPS must be deployed.

 While the stall characteristics of the aircraft make accidental entry into a spin extremely unlikely, it is possible.
-Spin entry can be avoided by using good airmanship: coordinated use of controls in turns, proper airspeed control following the recommendations of this Handbook, and never abusing the flight controls with accelerated inputs when close to the stall (see Stalls, Section 4).
+Spin entry can be avoided by using good airmanship: coordinated use of controls in turns, proper airspeed control following the recommendations of this Handbook, and never abusing the flight controls with accelerated inputs when close to the stall (see Section 4, Stalls discussion).